ad222kr/1dv608-project/README.md

+#1dv607 - Project
-#Repository for the project in course 1dv608 - Web development with php
+Repository for the project in the course Web development with php